RicoJia/ricojia.github.io/_posts/2022/2022-03-15-deep-learning-rnn3-lstm.markdown

 ## Bi-Directional RNN

 Bi-Directional RNN can learn not only the correspondence from the past, but also from the "future".
-This is an acyclic graph.
+This is an acyclic graph and  actually a good thing to try at the beginning.

 <div style="text-align: center;">
 <p align="center">